Elgg/Elgg/docs/guides/web-services.rst

 authentication modules.
 Do you want to not use the default user authentication PAM but would prefer using OAuth?
 You can do this.

-The first step is registering a callback function for the *rest, init* event:
+The first step is registering a callback function for the ``'rest', 'init'`` event:

 .. code-block:: php